TelecomParistoc/RobotDriver/README.md

 # Robot drivers #

-A set of (user space) drivers for raspberry pi providing an abstract access to the robot hardware, mainly via the I2C bus.
+A library providing high level access to the robot capabilities.
-In addition, it provides a mechanism against I2C bus overload, freeing the programmer from these considerations
+This library controls robot's modules over I2C, including an advanced bus ressource sharing mecanism.

+It provides (user space) drivers for :
+* the IMU (BNO055)
+* the motor module, controlling robot's motors with speed PID

+In addition, it provides high level function to control robot's motions.

-### Installation ###
+## Installation ##

+This library is designed for Raspberry Pi with Raspbian (We use Raspbian RT, a real time-oriented version of Raspbian).

 * First, you need [wiringPi](http://wiringpi.com/download-and-install/).